Taurean Prince: Brooklyn Nets (2019–2021)

 On July 6, 2019, Prince, alongside a 2021 second-round pick, was traded to the Brooklyn Nets in exchange for Allen Crabbe, the draft rights to Nickeil Alexander-Walker, and a protected 2020 first-round pick.
-On October 21, Prince, signed a two-year $29 million contract extension with the Nets.
+On October 21, Prince, signed a two-year, $29 million contract extension with the Nets.
 He made his Nets debut two days later, recording 15 points, eleven rebounds, two assists and two steals in a 127–126 overtime loss to the Minnesota Timberwolves.
 On November 1, Prince scored a season-high 27 points, alongside twelve rebounds, in a 123–116 win over the Houston Rockets.
 In March 2020, the NBA season was suspended due to the COVID-19 pandemic.
+After the game on November 12, 2019, against the Utah Jazz, Prince traded jerseys with former Baylor Bears teammate Royce O'Neale.
 In July, Prince tested positive for COVID-19 and sat out for the restart of the season in the NBA Bubble.

 Cleveland Cavaliers (2021)

 On January 14, 2021, Prince and center Jarrett Allen were traded to the Cleveland Cavaliers in a multi-player, four-team deal with the Houston Rockets and Indiana Pacers that sent James Harden to Brooklyn.
-Prince made his Cavaliers debut on January 20, recording 17 points, seven rebounds and four assists in a 147–135 double overtime win over the Brooklyn Nets.
+Prince made his Cavaliers debut on January 20, recording 17 points, seven rebounds and four assists in a 147–135 double-overtime win over the Brooklyn Nets.
 On April 14, he scored a season-high 25 points, alongside four rebounds and three assists, in a 103–90 win over the Charlotte Hornets.
 On April 27, Prince underwent a successful left ankle arthroscopic surgery after missing three games with left ankle soreness.
 The surgery subsequently ended his season.

-Minnesota Timberwolves (2021–present)
+Minnesota Timberwolves (2021–2023)

 On August 3, 2021, Prince, alongside a 2022 second-round pick and cash considerations, was traded to the Minnesota Timberwolves in exchange for Ricky Rubio.
 Prince made his Timberwolves debut on October 20, recording five points, three rebounds and two assists in a 124–106 win over the Houston Rockets.
 On February 1, 2022, he scored a season-high 23 points, alongside nine rebounds, two assists and two steals, in a 130–115 win over the Denver Nuggets.
 Two days later, Prince again scored 23 points, alongside six rebounds, in a 128–117 win over the Detroit Pistons.
 After a play-in tournament win over the Los Angeles Clippers, the Timberwolves qualified for the playoffs for the first time since 2018.
 However, they fell to the Memphis Grizzlies in six games during the first round.

 On June 30, 2022, Prince signed a two-year, $16 million contract extension with the Timberwolves.

+Los Angeles Lakers (2023–2024)

+On July 6, 2023, Prince signed with the Los Angeles Lakers.
+On December 9, Prince and the Lakers won the inaugural season of the NBA In-Season Tournament.
+He made 78 appearances (49 starts) for Los Angeles during the 2023–24 NBA season, averaging 8.9 points, 2.9 rebounds, and 1.5 assists.